3 HEADED SHARK ATTACK

 The Asylums films usually bring in actors with a minor name presence.
 The films casting coup is the presence of Danny Trejo, even though he essentially has a supporting role.
 He gets an immensely entertaining scene where he wades into action, hacking off one of the sharks heads with a machete.
 They also throw wrestler Rob Van Dam in during the latter third where he tries but only proves that he is no real actor.

 Director Christopher Douglas-Olen Ray is the son of prolific exploitation director Fred Olen Ray.
-After debuting as an assistant director on his fathers films, Christopher Douglas-Olen Ray has produced a number of films for The Asylum and directed the likes of Reptisaurus (2009), Mega Shark vs. Crocosaurs (2010), Almighty Thor (2011), Shark Week (2012), 2-Headed Shark Attack (2012), Asteroid vs. Earth (2014), A House is Not a Home (2015) and Mega Shark vs Kolossus (2015).
+After debuting as an assistant director on his fathers films, Christopher Douglas-Olen Ray has produced a number of films for The Asylum and directed the likes of Reptisaurus (2009), Mega Shark vs. Crocosaurs (2010), Almighty Thor (2011), Shark Week (2012), 2-Headed Shark Attack (2012), Asteroid vs. Earth (2014), A House is Not a Home (2015), Mega Shark vs Kolossus (2015) and Circus Kane (2017).